shawlu95/Beyond-LeetCode-SQL/Interview/05_Pivoting_Numeric_Data/README.md

 ### Data
 In this example, we'll use real data on how I spent my money.
 The data are recorded using an iOS app, which conencts to a PHP server on my localhost, which interfaces with MySQL database.
 The data file contains one Expenses table, with a subset of the columns from the original table, covering one year of transaction data.
 You can see how I created the table [here](Expenses.sql).

 Load the database file [db.sql](db.sql) to localhost MySQL.
-The *Expenses* table will be created in the Practice database.
+The *Expenses* table will be created in the Grocery database.
 ```
 mysql < db.sql -uroot -p
 ```